(As Amended and Restated October 19, 2018)

 BOARD OF DIRECTORS

 - Composition.
-The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the President and Chief Executive Officer, as determined by the Board.
+The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the Chief Executive Officer, as determined by the Board.
 The members shall be chosen, insofar as possible, to represent the varied interests and areas of expertise and competency that are of concern to TNC.
+The twenty-five members maximum is subject to the provisions of Section 8(e) hereof.

 - Functions.
 The Board of Directors shall be responsible for all business of TNC and shall determine matters of policy.
 The Board may also make rules and regulations governing the establishment and operation of affiliated units of TNC.